IRMVLab/MMTwin/README.md

 * 0.3 Point Cloud Aggregation

-We transform sequential point clouds to a unified reference frame for voxelization.
+We transform sequential point clouds into a unified reference frame for voxelization.
 Here is a demo to aggregate them.
-Please refer to the confid file `preprocess/PC2Voxel/p2v.yml`.
+Please refer to the config file `preprocess/PC2Voxel/p2v.yml`.

 ```
 cd preprocess/PC2Voxel